Archduke Rainer of Austria (1827–1913)

 Archduke Rainer Ferdinand Maria Johann Evangelist Franz Ignaz of Austria (11 January 1827 – 27 January 1913) was an Austrian prince and politician who served as Minister-President of Austria from 1861 to 1865.
 Later in his life, he took up the collection of preserved papyri, largely from Egypt, and served as a benefactor and patron while working with the Oriental studies department of the University of Vienna.
 His purchases of papyri from Egypt formed the Rainer collection at the Austrian National Library.

 Biography

 Archduke Rainer Ferdinand was born in Milan, the capital of the Austrian Kingdom of Lombardy–Venetia.
-He was a son of the viceroy, Archduke Rainer Joseph, and Princess Elisabeth of Savoy.
+He was a son of the viceroy, Archduke Rainer, and Princess Elisabeth of Savoy.
 He spent most of his youth at the Royal Villa of Monza.
 Rainer studied law at the University of Vienna and in 1843 joined the Austrian Imperial Army in the rank of an Oberst (Colonel).